cm-MMK-2/EcoServerEmulator/README.md

 ### Steps for using the client
   1. Modify the address and port in server.lst file to make it the same as your server settings.
   2. Start "eco.exe" with arguements `/launch -u:<username> -p:<password>`.
 (You can find an example in "start_eco.bat" batch file)
+  3. Edit database and make sure the "account table" has your login account as added in step 2.